-Reisha Marris of Peace, Love and Dragonflies looks at the principles of both veganism and permaculture and how they can complement each other in vegan permaculture.
+Reisha Marris of Ethical Permaculture looks at the principles of both veganism and permaculture and how they can complement each other in vegan permaculture.

 Vegan permaculture is the new black!
 (Or is it green?)
 Actually it's more than just a fad, it's the evolutionary expansion of traditional permaculture.
 Vegan permaculture is the true path to healing our fellow Earthlings, the environment and humanity in a way that causes the least amount of harm as possible to everyone and everything.
 Vegan permaculture is a 'wholistic' solution to most of our world's problems.